dbucher1234/openfe-fep-aws/README.md

 **Results:**

-I got the following results for the relative free energy.
-No error bars are shown due to the lack of repeats, and limited accuracy due to 2ns per leg instead of 5ns (this is not recommended in general, but faster).
-Setting lig_A free energy value to -5.16 kcal/mol, we can predict absolute binding free energies:
+On an initial test-run, the following results were obtained for the relative free energy.
+No error bars are shown due to the lack of repeats (n=1 instead of n=3 by default), and limited accuracy (due to 2ns per leg instead of 5ns by default) -- this is not recommended in general, but faster/cheaper to run.
+Setting lig_A at its free energy value to -5.16 kcal/mol, we can predict other aryls absolute binding free energies:

 <p align="center">
   <img src="/images/fep_results.png" width="600">